laravel-ls/laravel-ls/README.md

 ## Build

 To build the project you need golang version `1.22` or later, `make` and a c compiler.

+The project officially supports building Windows and Linux binaries.
+But some users have had success on MacOS.

 When the dependencies are met, running `make` will compile and produce the binary `build/laravel-ls`.